Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 🤝 Empower leaders and managers to lead through change.
 If your managers aren’t using and championing the new tool, their team members won’t see this tool as necessary.

 👩🎨 Find creative ways to involve employees in the change.
-When people feel part of the process and know their questions and feedback will be heard, they’ll be more likely to support the change.
+When people feel like they are part of the process and know their questions and feedback will be heard, they’ll be more likely to support the change.

 Because you got clear on your goals and reasons for a new tool in the first step, communicating this change early will be a lot easier.
 Focus on involving real future users of the tool in the vendor selection process.